Automic/terraform-provider-cda/README.md

 aws_instance.cda_instance (automic_agent_install): Service Manager Port: 8871
 ```

-How to install a downloaded version of a CDA Agent and Service Manager
+How to install a downloaded version of an Agent and Service Manager
 ---------------------
 Create a new artifact following exactly the below structure:
 ### Linux